 - Wet AMD, where blood vessels grow beneath the retina.
 They leak fluids, which damages the retina.

 AMD is often painless, but over time, more and more visual detail is lost.
 It can lead to an inability to read, drive, sew, cook, or fix things around the house.

 As the early stages of AMD are often symptomless, it can go undetected for a long time.
 A comprehensive eye exam is the only way to detect this condition, and this type of exam should be part of everyone's routine health care plan.
 A dilated eye exam involves eye drops that widen the pupil, which allows doctors to check the back of the eye.

 If you have AMD, your treatment will depend on the type and the severity.

 - Dry AMD is often treated with nutritional supplements, such as vitamins C, E, zinc, copper, lutein, and zeaxanthin.
 These nutrients support the health of the macula tissues.
-You'll also be encouraged to eat a healthy diet that's high in antioxidants.
+You will also be encouraged to eat a healthy diet that is high in antioxidants.

 - Wet AMD is a bit tougher to treat.
 Your eye doctor may use injections directly into the eye to slow down or stop further vision loss.
 Other options are photodynamic therapy or laser surgery.

 Researchers are also experimenting with complement inhibitors to treat both wet and dry AMD.
 This treatment is delivered with a needle in a doctor's office.
 And while the results are promising, doctors must experiment more before recommending them to everyone.

 Your lens, located at the front of your eye, should be clear.
 When it's clouded instead, it's called a cataract.
 This a common, age-related vision issue.
 According to NEI, more than half of all Americans will have a cataract by age 80.